-Searches for "Instagram shopping” have increased by 111% since 2016.
+Google searches for "Instagram ads" have increased by 1.3x since 2016.

 One survey showed that 29% of businesses spend the majority of their social ads budget on Instagram.

 Projections show that businesses are expected to spend a total of $18.16 billion on Instagram ads in 2021.

-3. An influencer for every business
+4. An influencer for every business

 From mega-influencers with a million followers down to nano-influencers with only a thousand followers, in 2021 and beyond, influencer marketing is likely to remain a popular marketing strategy for businesses of all sizes.

 Data from Mediakix estimates that the influencer marketing industry will grow to $15 billion by 2022.

 In one survey, 48% of marketers said that influencer marketing has a better or much better ROI than other marketing channels.

 For example, Dunkin’ Donuts’ partnership with TikTok influencer Charli D'Amelio reportedly resulted in a 20% increase in cold brew sales and a 57% increase in downloads of Dunkin’s app.

 Dukin’ recently partnered with several micro-influencers, showing that companies using this marketing strategy are using different influencers for different purposes.

 Searches for “micro influencers” have gone up 5,200% during the last 5 years.

-4. Marketers prioritize user-generated content
+5. Marketers prioritize user-generated content